nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/50-functional scenarios/20-inference queries/22-inference weights tampering.md

 ## Query use case

-Has the infernce code I am using been tampererd with
+Have the inference weights I am using been tampered with